John Jay College of Criminal Justice: BMW Building

 The BMW Building is a commercial skyscraper on 555 West 57th Street, opened in 1992.
 Located adjacent to the New Building, the sixth floor of the BMW Building houses the Academic Centers and Training Rooms of John Jay.

 54th Street Annex

 The 54th Street Annex is a 10-story building, built in 1930 and located at 619 West 54th Street.
 It is the southernmost structure of the campus.
 Some of John Jay's administrative offices are located there.

 The "New" Building

 (Also known as "The Tower" and denoted "NB".)
 The New Building is located at 11th Avenue between West 58th and 59th Streets.
 The modernistic 240 ft, 13-story structure was designed by Skidmore, Owings and Merrill, and structurally engineered by Leslie E. Robertson Associates.
 The New Building was opened on November 2, 2011, at a cost of $600 million.
 The tower is directly connected to the western side of Haaren Hall and includes classrooms, conference rooms, a black box theater, a mock court, a 9/11 memorial, and an exterior roof quad called the "Jay Walk."

+Public transit access

+John Jay College is three blocks west of the 59th Street-Columbus Circle station, served by the A, B, C, D, and 1 trains.
+Buses that stop near the college include the buses.